brunorijsman/rift-python/doc/ztp-interop-testing-report.md

 This is a follow-up on the first round of interoperability testing between this RIFT implementation ("RIFT-Python") and Juniper's RIFT implementation ("RIFT-Juniper").

-The first routing of interoperability testing was done at the IETF 102 Hackathon in Montreal; there we tested the Link Information Element (LIE) Finite State Machine (FSM) and verified that the two implementations could successfully establish a 3-way adjacency.
+The first round of interoperability testing was done at the IETF 102 Hackathon in Montreal; there we tested the Link Information Element (LIE) Finite State Machine (FSM) and verified that the two implementations could successfully establish a 3-way adjacency.

 See the [IETF 102 Hackathon Interop Testing Report](../ietf-102/ietf-102-rift-hackathon-detailed-report.md) for a detailed report on the results of the first round of interop testing.